AdrijeGuha/CodeAlpha_LANGUAGE-TRANSLATOR/README.md

 ## Getting Started

 1. Import the necessary modules from `customtkiter` and `googletrans`.
-2. Create a GUI window with input and output text areas, along with a "Translate" button.
+2. Create a GUI window with input and output text areas and a "Translate" button.
 3. Implement the translation function using the `googletrans` library.
 4. Link the "Translate" button to call the translation function and update the output text area accordingly.